Left

 The easiest example you can think of is a Mario-like platformer.
 One box will jump onto another.
 This way, an obstacle will be overcome.
 Another box will be an enemy – you will have to avoid it.
 A different box is a reward – you must take it to win.

-Game art design quite literally brings imagination, art and creativity into this technical description of a platformer: boxes become characters, enemies become recognizable and formidable, rewards become readable and attract your attention.
+Game visual design quite literally brings imagination, art and creativity into this technical description of a platformer: boxes become characters, enemies become recognizable and formidable, rewards become readable and attract your attention.
 Artistic vision starts to be seen, things become recognizable and start to get their very own identity.

 Speaking of identity, video game art design tends to define it to make a game truly different from others.
 It manages to blend the distinct look of the game with its crucial gameplay aspects.